mkebiclioglu/mkebiclioglu.github.io/index.md

-## Selected projects in machine learning, inferential statistics and visualization
+## Selected projects on machine learning, inferential statistics and visualization

 ---